Attending your ceremony

 • Guest Tickets

-Complimentary Winthrop Hall Guest tickets: To collect up to two complimentary guest tickets for Winthrop Hall, please log in to the GFP online ordering portal from Monday 10 July 2023.
+Complimentary Winthrop Hall Guest tickets: To collect up to two complimentary guest tickets for Winthrop Hall, please log in to the GFP online ordering portal from Monday, 8 July 2024.
 You will be able to send your guests their electronic tickets via the portal.

 Reception tickets with complimentary live-stream access: As each graduand receives up to two complimentary Winthrop Hall guest tickets, ticket sales for our on-campus livestream venue are available for your guests who wish to come to campus to view your graduation ceremony and attend the post-ceremony reception.
 Additional guest tickets can be purchased from GFP online ordering portal for the Reception tickets with complimentary live-stream access.
 Please ensure you order Guest Tickets via the online portal before the portal closes at midday the day prior to your ceremony.
 Reception tickets with complimentary live-stream access are still available to purchase on the day from the Information Tent at the entrance to Winthrop Hall, one and a half hours prior to your ceremony.
-The live-stream venue for July 2023 will be advised soon.
+The live-stream venue for July 2024 will be confirmed soon.

-If you have any problems with the GFP Online Ordering Portal, please contact GFP directly: info@gfp.com.au, call GFP's customer support team at Australia: 1300 360 445 - International: +61 8 8154 1388
+If you have any problems with the GFP Online Ordering Portal, please contact GFP directly: [email protected], call GFP's customer support team at Australia: 1300 360 445 - International: +61 8 8154 1388

 For friends and family who are unable to attend your physical graduation ceremony, they will be able to view your graduation ceremony live via this link here.
 Please note this is different to viewing the ceremony from the on-campus live-stream venue.
 Tickets do not need to be purchased to view the ceremony remotely via the live-stream link.